-- (2) All of the components of the product must be of U.S. origin.
-A component is considered of U.S. origin if it is manufactured in the United States, regardless of the origin of its subcomponents. - Steel or iron products without certification statements confirming domestic manufacturing are non-conforming to the Buy America requirements.
-Confirm that the cumulative value of nonconforming material does not exceed 0.1 percent of the total contract amount, or \$2,500, whichever is greater.
+(2) All of the components of the product must be of U.S. origin.
+A component is considered of U.S. origin if it is manufactured in the United States, regardless of the origin of its subcomponents.

+Steel or iron without certification statement confirming domestic manufacturing are non-conforming to the Buy America Act requirements.
+Confirm that the cumulative value on non-conforming material does not exceed 0.1 percent of the total contract amount, or\$2,500, whichever is greater. • Buy America provisions do not apply to products that are leased or rented, unless the lease or rental agreement includes an option to purchase..